 Doing keyword research and setting the SEO strategy for content may or may not be the job of the content writer.
 If you are providing a content writer with keywords or looking for your own, it’s best to start with a larger list than needed and weed out the keywords which don’t fit the piece.
 For example, the content writer for this piece started with a list of 45 keyword phrases and questions.
 They added them to the writing as they made sense, until they reached the final goal of 20 being included throughout this 3,000 word piece.

 The organic presence of keywords audiences are searching for is one of the most important factors.
 Many marketers consider SEO one of the most valuable tools in content marketing.

 Here are a few more tips for SEO writing that can help you use keywords well and get closer to the top of the search:

-Like research, a list of SEO keywords can actually make the work of writing easier.
-When keywords help a content writer decide the title and headlines of a piece of content, the framework is therefore somewhat predetermined.
+Like research, a list of SEO keywords can make content writing easier.
+When keywords help a content writer decide the title and headlines of a piece of content, the framework is then partially built for them.
 Within this structure, the creative professional can shine.

-Plus, competitor insights are also integrated, so writers can see what content is already ranked for the same keywords.
-This allows more educated decisions about where to focus their efforts to win away traffic.
-And a one-click keyword outline helps writers obtain a full list of the search phrases that will make page-one happen.
+Competitor insights are also integrated, so writers can see what content is currently ranking for the same keywords.
+This allows content writers to make more educated decisions about where to focus their efforts to win page one results.

 DemandJump is the dynamite tool that will help your content writing and marketing explode to the top of the search rankings.
-End the struggle and take some of the effort out of the content writing process by signing up for a free trial today.
+End the struggle and let us streamline your content writing process.
+Sign up for our free plan today, and start experimenting!